aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 - CompactPDF417
 - Swiss QR (QR Bill)

-Aspose.BarCode supports both encoding and decoding (generation and recognition) for all the listed symbologies.
+Aspose.BarCode supports both encoding and decoding (generation and recognition) for all the listed symbologies.-->

 ## **Declaration**
 All Aspose .NET components require the Full Trust permission set.
 The reason is, Aspose .NET components need to access registry settings, system files other than a virtual directory for certain operations like parsing fonts, etc. Moreover, Aspose .NET Components are based on core .NET system classes that also require Full Trust permission set in many cases.
 Internet Service Providers hosting multiple applications from different companies mostly enforce Medium Trust security level.
 In the case of .NET 2.0, such security level applies the following constraints: